adammdark/To-Do-app/README.md

 ## 🧩 About

-> This to-do app has the tech stack of HTML,JavaScript and Materialize CSS
+ - This to-do app has the tech stack of HTML,JavaScript and Materialize CSS
-> by this to do app you can know the basics of JavaScript fuctions and variables
+ - By this to do app you can know the basics of JavaScript fuctions and variables
-> and how to store and retrive your app's data from localsrorage in browser.
+ - And how to store and retrive your app's data from localsrorage in browser.

 ---
 ## ✨ Features